Friday December 8, 2023

 They decided to stop and visit with their CPA Clara to discuss options for the property.

 Bill: "Thank you for meeting with us today, Clara.
 Linda and I have been talking about our lot at the edge of town.
-As you know, the town has moved that direction and it is now surrounded by other commercial buildings.
+As you know, the town development has moved that direction and the lot is surrounded by other commercial buildings.
 I think we could sell it and get a good price."

 Linda: "Yes, since I inherited it 15 years ago from my father's estate the value has gone up.
 We put a value of $100,000 on it at the time, but it may sell for up to $400,000 today.
 We've had two or three inquirers who have suggested that $400,000 could be a pretty good price for the property."